Jefwillems/fish/README.md

 ```
 This will build the project and it's dependencies in the **dist** folder.
 You can point your webserver to this folder or copy over the files to your desired location.

+#todo

+* post scores to a firebase app
+* create the about screen
+* add bosses that shoot at you